BlackWhiteYoshi/CircleDI/Readme_md/ConfigurationAndCustomization.md

 - *InterfaceName*:
 Together with the class an interface will be generated based on the class and the class implements it.
 This sets the name/identifier of the generated interface explicitly.
+When *InterfaceName* is explicitly set to an empty string, no interface will be generated.
 The default name is "I\{classname\}".
 An Exception is when the class name is "ServiceProvider", then the default interface name will be "IServiceprovider" and explicitly setting the interface name to "IServiceProvider" is not allowed, otherwise it will collide with [System.IServiceProvider](https://learn.microsoft.com/en-us//dotnet/api/system.iserviceprovider).